Kwang Pu Chen

 Tomb of Kwang Pu Chen in Yangmingshan Cemetery, Beitou District, Taipei.

 Kwang Pu Chen (陳光甫 (陈光甫, Chén Guāngfǔ, Chen Kuang-fu); 17 December 1881 - 1 July 1976) was a Shanghai-based Chinese banker and State Councillor.
 He was the founder of the first modern Chinese savings bank, the Shanghai Commercial and Savings Bank, the Shanghai Commercial Bank, a travel agency, as well as the China Assurance Corporation Ltd.

 He was one of China's most successful entrepreneurs in the twentieth century, particularly influential in the financial and business world of Shanghai.
 He played a key role in negotiating financial aid from the United States in 1937-1940, working with Treasury Secretary Henry Morgenthau.

 Linsun Cheng, in his Banking in Modern China: Entrepreneurs, Professional Managers, and the Development of Chinese, says, "It is almost impossible to describe any significant innovation in the history of modern Chinese banks without mentioning K. P. Chen's name."

 Early life and education

 In 1881, Chen was born in Zhenjiang, Jiangsu into a family with little education.
 He caught the attention of compradores of a foreign firm who decided to sponsor his education in the United States.
-He studied at Simpson College in Iowa and Ohio Wesleyan University before graduating with a business degree from the Wharton School at the University of Pennsylvania.
+He studied at Simpson College in Iowa and Ohio Wesleyan University before graduating with a Bachelor of Science (B.S.) degree in business from the Wharton School at the University of Pennsylvania.

 After graduation, as part of the sponsorship agreement, he worked as an intern in an American bank for a year.
 He then returned to China where he joined the Nanyang Quanyehui or the Nanjing South Seas Exhibition, a China-hosted international exposition that showcased to the world both China’s modernization and cultural heritage.